WHO CAN RIDE?

 Sunday’s course is one-off, custom-made 15-18km loop that will take the average rider between 20 and 30 minutes to complete a lap of.
 The loop includes terrain that’s typical of an average trailride: a challenging (but not intimidating) combination of bushland singletrack, creek-crossings, fire road and natural-terrain grasstrack sections, with ‘chicken line’ options for any particularly technical sections.

-At a selection of events, a non-competitive Fun/Junior loop will be open for nine to 15-year-olds who’ve pre-entered online.
-This loop is typically 4-6km in length.
+At a selection of events, a non-competitive Juniors and Ladies Loop will be open for nine to 15-year-olds who’ve pre-entered online.
+This loop is typically 6-8km in length.
 It remains close to the event’s HQ and includes a variety of sand, grass and bush tracks, and trails.

 FUEL